ztcnrh/Spotify-Music-Analysis/README.md

 ## Objective

-The story of sound recording, and reproduction, began in 1877, when the man of a thousand patents, Thomas Edison, invented the phonograph.
-The commercialized music industry has only been around for about 100 years as the recording and radio technology emerged in the early 90s.

 <strong>In this project, our objective was to <em>uncover music trends</em>.
-In other words, the goal was to understand how artists, genres, the audio features and the popularity of songs developed over time, through the perspective of Spotify and its users.
-We did this by using a series of models and approaches including:</strong>
+In other words, the goal was to understand how artists, genres, the audio features develop over time and how the popularity of songs were perceived through the lens of Spotify and the perspective of its users.</strong>

+We did this by using a series of models and approaches including:
 <ol>
   <li>Time Series Analysis</li>
   <li>Summary Statistics</li>